BUSINESS TAX ISSUES

 Educator Expenses: There is a limit of $250 per year as above the line deduction, without itemizing for educator expenses, (classroom supplies, equipment used in presentations, etc.)

 Dependent Care Expenses Effective for 2021 tax year only, the American Rescue Plan Act of 2021 makes the Child and Dependent Care Expense Credit under IRC section 21 a refundable credit.
 This means it is not limited to taxes owed.
 There is an increased dollar limit effective for 2021 only, the $3,000 dollar limitation on expenses for one child is increased to $8,000 and the $6,000 dollar limitation on expenses paid for two or more qualifying persons is increased to $16,000.

 Child Tax Credit Effective for the 2021 tax year only, The American Rescue Plan Act increased the $2,000 per child credit to $3,000 per child between age 6 and age 18 (under age 19 by December 31).
 A child under age 6 gets a $3,600 credit and the credits are refundable (not limited to tax owed).
 The credit start phasing out when AGI exceeds $75,000 single filer and $150,000 for joint filers.
 Remember, unless you opt-out, you have been receiving advanced credits monthly, remember to keep a record of the amounts received.

 OTHER TAX ISSUES

-Who Pays What Of Our Federal Income Tax: The IRS released the 2017 “share of income and share of Federal Income Taxes Paid” report: As of the date of this letter, I do not have the 2018 data.
+Who Pays What Of Our Federal Income Tax: The IRS released the 2017 “share of income and share of Federal Income Taxes Paid” report in late 2019:

 Top 1% income earners with AGI of $515,371 or greater paid 38.47% of tax